statuc30721/docker-deploy-lab/README.md

 If you see the the "Welcome to nginx!" message than your pod is running and your deployment was successful.

 ![Application Accessible](/graphics/demo-nginx-deployment-worked.png)

+You have successfully deploy a image created in Docker, pushed the container image to AWS ECR and then deployed the container in a Amazon Kubernetes Cluster.